Compare international money transfer charges

 Banks and other money transfer providers make a profit on international transfers by charging a margin on top of the mid-market exchange rate.
 Exchange rates vary substantially between transfer providers and have a huge effect on the affordability of transfers, so it’s important to shop around for the best exchange rate.

 This is the fee your bank or money transfer company charges you for handling your international transaction.
 Fees charged range from zero up towards the $100 mark, depending on the provider you choose and the type of transfer.
 This is why comparing international money transfer fees is critical.

-This article focuses on international money transfer transaction fees and how you can minimize them or avoid them altogether.
+This article focuses on international money transfer transaction fees and how you can minimise them or avoid them altogether.

 What factors affect international money transfer fees?

-There are several factors that can have an effect on the fee that applies to your international money transfer.
+There are several factors that can affect the fee that applies to your international money transfer.
 The first and most important factor is the transfer provider you choose.
-Each company has its own unique fee structure and you will need to consider this in conjunction with the exchange rates available to calculate how affordable that company’s transfer service is.
+Each company has its own unique fee structure, and you will need to consider this in conjunction with the exchange rates available to calculate how affordable that company’s transfer service is.

 Other factors that influence the fee charged include:

 The type of fee

 While some companies charge a flat transaction fee, others charge a fee calculated as a percentage of your transfer amount.
 So, if the fee is 1% of the transfer amount, you’ll pay a lot more to send $5,000 overseas than you would to send $500.